Miss Tanakpur Haazir Ho: Synopsis

 Sualaal is the head of the village Tanakpur and a wealthy but impotent chauvinist.
 He married the much younger Maya.
 They tend to ignore each other.
 Arjun, however, a village youth, meets Maya and wins her heart.
 Arjun's father gives up his life savings to secure a job in the Police force.
 Sualaal suspects Maya cannot prove it.
 He is anguished that his wife mocked him for impotence.

 One day a crony catches Maya and Arjun together.
 Arjun receives severe punishment.
 On the day of his sister's wedding while everyone is at the wedding, Arjun sneaks into Sualaal's home to meet Maya.
 When Saulaal can't find Arjun at the wedding hall, he immediately returns home and severely inflict pain on him.
 He is, however, restrained by his servants.
 They tell him that if he creates a scene, people will learn about his wife's affair which would shame him.
 He decides to frame Arjun in a rape case of his buffalo "Miss Tanakpur".
 The evidence is forged.
 Initially, everyone dismisses this as a shame, but then Sualaal pays bribes and gets the case registered by the police.
 Arjun is taken into custody, bringing shame and grief to his family.
 His sister's wedding is cancelled.
 His father goes on a hunger strike and dies.
 The police severely beat him and when he is brought in front of a court, the judges order prosecution to present the victim, Miss Tanakpur.

 On their way to the next court hearing, Miss Tanakapur has an accident and she is injured.
 At this moment everyone is apathetic towards her, and only Arjun is sympathetic.
 On the third court hearing, Miss Tanakpur is brought to the court.
 The judge asks the police to do verification based on identification marks mentioned in the FIR and it is found that she is not Miss Tanakpur.
 The judge is annoyed and chides the prosecutor.
 Saulaal had sold the buffalo before filing a case.
 With great difficulty, they locate her and bring her to the police station.
 Meanwhile, Sualaal is unhappy with the court developments and decides to inflict further pain on Arjun's family.
 He announces that as a form of penance, Arjun must marry Miss Tanakpur.
 Maya is unable to bear this and offers to expose her husband.
 Arjun refuses her, and want her to avoid his fate.
 Throughout the ordeal, Arjun is sympathetic towards Miss Tanakpur.
-On the day of the wedding, Saulaal takes Miss Tanakpur from the police for the night.
+On the day of the wedding, Sualaal takes Miss Tanakpur from the police for the night.
 During the wedding she runs away and no one can trace her.

 At subsequent court hearings, the police cannot produce her, leading the police officer investigating the case to be suspended.
-In order to exact his revenge, the police officer reveals the truth in the court and Saulaal along with his cronies are sent to jail.
+In order to exact his revenge, the police officer reveals the truth in the court and Sualaal along with his cronies are sent to jail.
 Arjun is acquitted.